MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 # Cluster sets

-> Applies to: Windows Server 2019
+> Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

-Cluster sets is the new cloud scale-out technology in the Windows Server 2019 release that increases cluster node count in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
+Cluster sets is a cloud scale-out technology introduced in the Windows Server 2019 release that increases cluster node count in a single Software Defined Data Center (SDDC) cloud by orders of magnitude.
 A cluster set is a loosely-coupled grouping of multiple Failover Clusters: compute, storage or hyper-converged.
 Cluster sets technology enables virtual machine fluidity across member clusters within a cluster set and a unified storage namespace across the set in support of virtual machine fluidity.

 While preserving existing Failover Cluster management experiences on member clusters, a cluster set instance additionally offers key use cases around lifecycle management at the aggregate.
 This Windows Server 2019 Scenario Evaluation Guide provides you the necessary background information along with step-by-step instructions to evaluate cluster sets technology using PowerShell.